Rew, Pennsylvania

-Rew is a census-designated place (CDP) in Foster Township, McKean County in the U.S. state of Pennsylvania.
+Rew is a census-designated place (CDP) in McKean County in the U.S. state of Pennsylvania.
+The majority of the CDP, as defined in the 2020 U.S. Census, is in Foster Township.
+There are also portions in Otto Township and Keating Township.

 The community is almost halfway between Bradford and the borough and county seat of Smethport.

 A notable attraction in Rew is the Bradford Speedway, location of a 1958 NASCAR race won by Junior Johnson.

 Geography

 Rew is located at the summit of a steep hill, where Pennsylvania Routes 46 and 646 intersect.
 It is located near the triple boundary of Foster, Otto and Keating Townships.

 Demographics

 As of the 2010 census, the population of Rew was 199, and was estimated 135 in the 2019 estimate.
 Every resident (100%) in the town was Caucasian.
 The median age and male ratio were also high, at 54.7 and 1:8:1, respectively.